-Chelsea recently completed her Masters Degree in Aeronautical Science (with a Human Factors emphasis) and is a currently awaiting a response to her application to the University of North Dakota’s PhD program in Aerospace Science.
+Chelsea recently completed her Masters Degree in Aeronautical Science (with a Human Factors emphasis) and is constantly looking for new ways to increase her education in order to find new and different ways to give back to the aviation community.
 As a dedicated aerobatic flight instructor and a competition aerobatic pilot Chelsea spends almost every waking minute of her life sharing her love of aviation and what she’s learned from it with others.
 Whether it be introducing someone to flight for the first time, teaching an aviation safety seminar, or practicing for an aerobatic competition, Chelsea is constantly doing whatever she can to learn and grow as a person, a pilot and an instructor.

 Chelsea believes that chasing your dreams in the only way to success and personal satisfaction.
 With two wonderful parents and an amazing group of family and friends who have supported every idea she has had, Chelsea has been able to not only find, but make her passion her life.
 Whether it is aviation or medicine, art or culinary creations, Chelsea is convinced that if you have a passion you should follow it – because happiness lies within the things that drive you.

 With a fun-loving personality and outgoing and sarcastic sense of humor Chelsea loves to meet new people and share her love of aviation and life with everyone and anyone.
 She hopes through her flying, teaching and blogging she can help others attain their dreams in a safe, ethical and positive way.